karakasis/STS_AutoRoute/README.md

 # STS_AutoRoute
-<i>Assisting program written on Java for Slay the Spire from Mega Crit Games. </i>
+*Assisting program written on Java for Slay the Spire from Mega Crit Games.*

-##Launch
+## Launch

-- 1. Run STS_AutoRoute.exe or STS_AutoRoute.jar (Java required)
+- Run STS_AutoRoute.exe or STS_AutoRoute.jar (Java required)
-- 2. Select this file : SlayTheSpire.log located within your Steam folder.
+- Select this file : SlayTheSpire.log located within your Steam folder.
-- 3. Open Slay the Spire and start a new run.
+- Open Slay the Spire and start a new run.
-- 4. From the moment you see the map of the run, close the game and a pop up will appear.
+- From the moment you see the map of the run, close the game and a pop up will appear.
-- 5. Load the new Layout on the app, and then open the game back either from Steam or from the top left Steam icon.
+- Load the new Layout on the app, and then open the game back either from Steam or from the top left Steam icon.
-- 6. Optimize preferences and find route.
+- Optimize preferences and find route.
-- 7. After every boss kill you will have to repeat steps 4-5.
+- After every boss kill you will have to repeat steps 4-5.
 (Or wait until log is refreshed but that would take a while) (If you delete log.txt created within the root folder of the .jar then step 2 will repeat in the next launch.)

-##Tutorial
+## Tutorial

   Algorithms :
-  - Brute Force :
+  - *Brute Force* :
      Define priorities by setting the combo boxes on the right side of the icons on the Set Priorities Panel.
      Example -> - Rest 1
                 - Elite 2